Mistakes to Avoid at the MotoGP Grand Prix of Spain, Jerez

 2

-Arriving too late on Sunday
+Arriving too late on race day

 Over 100,000 fans attend on race day.
 The shuttle bus queue from Minotauro roundabout starts building by 8 AM.
 If you arrive after 10 AM, you will spend more time in queues than watching racing.
 Aim to be at the circuit by 9 AM.